shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-miniposts-tutorial.md

 # Introduction

-In this tutorial, we will build a simple blogging website on Polygon(Matic).
-Fundamental knowledge of programming is recommended to follow the tutorial properly.
+In this tutorial, you will learn how to build a simple blogging website on Polygon (Matic).
+The dapp allows users to visualize their name, biography and the feed of all the posts.
+The user can also publish posts.

-We will see elemental usage of solidity.
-The most popular smart contract programming language.
+We will learn some basic elements of solidity such as mapping or struct and how to deploy it on the Polygon Mumbai test network.
 For the frontend, we will use Reactjs.

-The smart contract is designed for educational purposes, don’t use it in production.
+\*The smart contract is designed for educational purposes, don’t use it in production.

 # Prerequisites